DSurguy/pokeapi-cache/readme.md

 ## TODOS

-- [ ] Create bash and batch scripts to configure docker-compose files with env vars set
-  - Generate port numbers
+- [ ] Fix windows batch script when docker for windows is also fixed.